nuclio/nuclio/docs/setup/minikube/getting-started-minikube.md

 ## Deploy a function with the nuclio playground

-Browse to `http://$(minikube ip):32050`.
+Browse to the equivalent of `http://$(minikube ip):32050`.
 You should be greeted by the [nuclio playground](/README.md#playground).
 Choose one of the built-in examples, and click **Deploy**.
 The first build will populate the local Docker cache with base images and other files, so it might take a while, depending on your network.
 When the function deployment is completed, you can click **Invoke** to invoke the function with a body.

 ## Deploy a function with the nuclio CLI (nuctl)